good-loop/doc/pages/policy/whistleblower-policy.md

 Any employee reporting concerns of this nature has a lawful right to raise these concerns without fear of harassment, discrimination or retaliation.
-The Company strictly prohibits discrimination, retaliation or harassment of any kind against any employee who, based on the employee’s reasonable belief that such conduct has occurred, reports that information pursuant to this Policy.
+The Company strictly prohibits discrimination, retaliation or harassment of any kind against any employee who, based on the employee's reasonable belief that such conduct has occurred, reports that information pursuant to this Policy.

 ## Reporting Complaints